How To: IELTS Band 7+ On A Budget

 This section consists of two parts.

-Part 2 is worth more than half of the total writing score, but part 1 is also important to achieve a band 7 and above.
-The academic and general training modules have different questions (report and letter writing respectively) in part 1.
-Part 2 is usually an essay writing.
+Part 2 is worth more than half of the total writing score, but part 1 is also important to achieve a band 7.
+The academic and general training modules have the same questions in part 1 but different part 2 questions.

 TIPS